playoung2818/playoung2818/README.md

-- Hi, I’m Zheyua Chen.
-Grown up in Shanghai, China.
-Currently living in Chicago, USA
+Hi, I’m Zheyua Chen.
+I grew up in Shanghai, China, and now live in Chicago.

-- I’m interested in Blockchain Technology and Supply Chain Management
-- I’m currently learning How to connect these two chains to create innovative solutions.
+At work, I focus on automating tedious workflows to make life easier.
+On weekends, you’ll usually find me biking or reading to recharge.

-- I’m looking to collaborate on any project as long as it's legal
+I’m open to collaborating on any project — as long as it’s legal.
-- How to reach me: zyuanche@gmail.com
+You can reach me at zyuanche@gmail.com.

-- Fun fact: The pic is not my Dog, it's just so cute I want everyone take a look.
+Fun fact: The dog in the picture isn’t mine, but it’s so cute I had to share it.